This fan favorite Red Enchilada Sauce is one of our most popular sauce recipes. You’ll never buy canned enchilada sauce again!

-Use it for cheese enchiladas, empanadas or even some of your favorite Mexican casseroles – but once you go homemade you’ll never buy store bought again.
-This recipe is beyond simple!
+Use it for cheese enchiladas, empanadas or even some of your favorite Mexican soups and casseroles – but once you go homemade you’ll never buy store bought again.
+In fact, we never buy Green Enchilada Sauce either!

 Homemade Red Enchilada Sauce

 Yes, you can buy red enchilada sauce in the can, but it doesn’t compare to this homemade version.
-It takes just a few ingredients (ones we typically have on hand), and is made in under 20 minutes.
+It takes just a few ingredients (all the items are pantry staples in my house), and is made in under 20 minutes.

 How to Make red Enchilada Sauce